 Reliefed porcelain imitating Chinese celadon, France (L.270)

-Bottom row, from left: Heavily relieved porcelain vase, Parisian porcelain (L.085)
+Bottom row, from left: Porcelain vase with strongly structured surface, Parisian porcelain (L.085)

 Sculptural relief in Capodimonte style, probably from Thuringia (L.065)